New Zealand Olympic legend Snell dies at age 80

 "I tried to wake him up but he wouldn't move.
 The paramedics came in about five minutes but they couldn't wake him."

+Although living in the United States, Snell was always admired in New Zealand.
+He was elevated to Sir Peter Snell in 2009 and was voted New Zealand's Sportsman of the Twentieth Century.

+"Just reading his name says greatness to me," Nick Willis, New Zealand's two-time Olympic medallist in the 1,500 metres, said on Twitter.
+"He is the greatest ever.
+Absolute dominance in his era."

-(Reporting by Gene Cherry in Salvo, North Carolina; Editing by Sandra Maler)
+(Reporting by Gene Cherry in Salvo, North Carolina; Additional reporting by Ian Ransome; Editing by Sandra Maler)